Roger Pogoy: 2017–18 and 2018–19 seasons: Mythical Team selections

-In the 2019 Commissioner's Cup, Pogoy had a then career-high 31 points on 10 of 21 shooting in a physical 114–88 match against Phoenix.
-In a win against Ginebra, he made a new career-high with 38 points on 10 threes, becoming only the fourth local player in league history to shoot that many threes in a game.
-With Terrence Jones as their import, they clinched 1st seed.
-They beat Alaska in the quarterfinals, and Ginebra in the semifinals.
-They matched up with the Beermen once again, winning Game 1 of the Finals.
-San Miguel evened the series in Game 2.
-In Game 3, Pogoy scored 29 points with 5 threes and 8 rebounds to take a 2–1 lead.
+In the 2019 Commissioner's Cup, Pogoy had 31 points on 10 of 21 shooting in a physical 114–88 match against Phoenix.
+In a win against Ginebra, he made a season-high 38 points on 10 made threes, becoming only the fourth local player in PBA history to make that many threes in a game.
+With Terrence Jones as their import, they clinched the first seed.
+They beat Alaska in the quarterfinals and Ginebra in the semifinals.
+They matched up with the Beermen once again, winning game 1 of the finals.
+San Miguel then evened the series in Game 2.
+In Game 3, Pogoy scored 29 points with five threes and eight rebounds to take a 2–1 lead.
 The Beermen eventually won the series in six games, 4–2.

 In the 2019 Governor's Cup, they started off 7–0 before losing to the NLEX Road Warriors.
 They clinched the 3rd seed, but Pogoy suffered a back injury, later revealed to be a nerve root irritation caused by a bulging disc.
 He played through it in the semifinals after missing a SEA Games stint.
-TNT lost in 5 games to the Meralco Bolts.
+TNT lost in 5 games to Meralco.
 He ended the season as a member of the Mythical Second Team.